sompaak/LIRI-BOT/README.md

 This execution point handles the following actions:

 CloudTrail:
-- Creates a cloudwatch log group for cloudtrail logs
+- Creates a cloudwatch log group for cloudtrail logs.
-- Assigns roles and policies for cloudtrail logs
+- Assigns roles and policies for cloudtrail logs.
 - Enable CloudTrail to capture all compatible management events in a region and to write to a cloudwatch log group.

 VPC-flow-logs:
-- Creates a cloudwatch log group for vpc flow logs
+- Creates a cloudwatch log group for vpc flow logs.
-- Move flowlogs to the cloudwatch log group
+- Move flowlogs to the cloudwatch log group.
-- Assigns roles and permissions
+- Assigns roles and permissions.

 Cloudwatch:
-- Creates permision for lambda function to be executed from cloudwatch
+- Creates permissions for lambda function to be executed from cloudwatch
-- Creates subscription fileters for both log group to be streamed to the lambda function.
+- Creates subscription filters for both log group to be streamed to the lambda function.
+- If cloud watch log groups already exists the arn of the log group needs to be provided in the required fields thithin the cloudwatch.tf file.

 In order to execute the cloudwatch execution point you must have the following IAM permissions: